Critical sets of random smooth functions on compact manifolds: Introduction

 Philosophically, the universality result contained in Theorem \ref{th: main} is a consequence of a universal behavior of the spectral function $\eE_L$ along the diagonal.
 Roughly speaking, if we rescale the metric $g$ so that in the limit it becomes flatter, and flatter, then the corresponding spectral function begins to resemble the spectral function of the Laplacian on the Euclidean space $\bR^m$.
 For a precise formulation of this universal rescaling phenomenon we refer to \cite{LPS, N3}.

 A related problem was considered by M. Douglas, B. Shiffman, S. Zelditch, \cite{DSZ1, DSZ2} where they investigate the number of critical points of a random holomorphic section of a large power $N$ of a positive holomorphic line bundle $\eL$ over a K\"{a}hler manifold $X$.
 In these papers the role of our $\bsU_L$ is played by the space of holomorphic sections $H^0(X,\eL^N)$, and the large $L$ asymptotics is replaced by large $N$ asymptotics.
 The large $N$ asymptotics ultimately follow from the refined asymptotics of the Szeg\"{o} kernels obtained by S. Zelditch in \cite{Z0}.
 These refined asymptotics then lead to a complete asymptotic expansion as $N\ra\infty$ for the expected number of critical points of a random holomorphic section of $\eL^N$.
-In our case, the asymptotics of the spectral function $\eE_L$ is very sensitive to the background metric $g$ and it is unrealistic to seek a complete asymptotic expansion of $\bsE(\eN_L)$ as $L\ra \infty$ that is valid for any metric on $g$.
-Finally, the papers \cite{DSZ1,DSZ2} do not investigate large dimension asymptotics of the type described in our Theorem \ref{th: main2}.